Harshsanket/TaskX/README.md

-# Todo List App
+# TaskX

-The Todo List App is a simple web application that allows users to create and manage their daily tasks.
+The TaskX is an Todo List App it is a simple web application that allows users to create and manage their daily tasks.
 Users can add new tasks, mark tasks as completed, and delete tasks as needed.

 ## Learning Objectives